VS Code Extension

 Find jjj location:

-Terminal window which jjj # On macOS/Linuxwhere jjj # On Windows
+Terminal window which jjj # macOS/Linuxwhere jjj # Windows

 Views Not Showing Data